ucancallmealicia/vagrant-archivesspace/README.md

 > $ vagrant up

 Once vagrant is finished running it can take a few minutes for Archivesspace to initially start up.
-Once it's running you can point your browser at http://127.0.0.1:8180 to get to the frontend.
+Point you're browser at http://127.0.0.1:8180 and shen archivesspace has completed its startup process you connect to th frontend.

 # Dependencies

-You'll need virtualbox and vagrant installed locally in order to run the installer.
-If you're running OS X and have homebrew isntalled is pretty simple
+To run the installer you'll need virtualbox and vagrant installed.
+If you're running OS X and have homebrew installed it's pretty simple,

 > $ brew cask install virtualbox